themefisher/airspace-hugo/README.md

 Now take a look at the exampleSite folder and you're ready to go!

+> After generate the public folder, move `.htaccess` to this public folder.

 ## License

 This Template is released under [Creative Commons Attribution 3.0 (CC-BY-3.0) License](https://creativecommons.org/licenses/by/3.0/).